frontity/frontity/packages/file-settings/README.md

-# `file-settings`
+# File Settings

 This package is used to import the Frontity settings from a local file.
-The file must be located in the root directory of the project and it must be named `frontity.settings.ts` or `frontity.settings.js`.

-## Usage example
+## Usage

 You can install it with `npm`: